-Korean Cushion Foundation Shade Guide 2026: 17, 21, 23, Undertones, and What To Buy
+Korean Cushion Shades: 17, 21, 23, and the 45-Shade Change

 Korean cushion foundation looks simple until you stand in front of a tester wall in Seoul.
 The compact is cute.
 The puff looks harmless.
 The shade number says 21 or 23 as if that should answer everything.
 Then you tap it onto your jaw, walk outside, and realize the product that looked perfect under store lights has turned too pale, too pink, too gray, or too shiny.